Updated 10/2023

 I am also an artist, and my books are likely to feature illustrations.

 Trigger Warning.
-This is only a general list for the collective group; books might include: blood and gore, adult situations (or sex), nudity (in illustrations aside from story narration!), cruelty/torture, mild foul language, and rape (or reference to rape).
+I write without a filter!
+I’ve told you: I’m an artist, and I wear no leashes!
+Here!
+This is only a general list for the collective group; books might include: blood and gore, intense violence, adult situations like SEX, nudity (in illustrations aside from story narration!), cruelty & torture, foul language, mean people (*gasp!*), and the big R: Rape (or talk of rape).